practicusai/docs/docs/tutorial/predict.md

 ## (Optional) Understanding Ground Truth

-In most real life scenarios, you will make predictions for unknown situations based on what wer already know, the ground truth.
+In most real life scenarios, you will make predictions for unknown situations based on what we already know, the ground truth.

 Then, "life will happen", and you will observe the real outcome.